 “When you can hear my voice and hear how I speak, it adds a whole different human level.”

 Meanwhile, the exclusivity of Clubhouse has translated into a bias in the app’s user base—which has, in turn, created a distinct Clubhouse vibe.
 Not everyone enjoys it.
-Jonathan Tesser is a data lead, career coach and LinkedIn influencer (a term he dislikes).
+Jonathan Tesser is a data lead, career coach, and LinkedIn influencer (a term he dislikes).
 When he started using Clubhouse, he was frustrated to find a platform awash with a spirit of competitiveness, “with the braggadocio on top of, essentially, insecurity and arrogance”.

 Tesser believes Clubhouse isn’t a place for being authentic and networking with people who are genuinely interested in others—at least not at the moment.
 “The problem is with the people who are drawn to the early version of Clubhouse,” he said, adding that the app hasn’t yet reached mass awareness, nor what he calls his LinkedIn “tribe”.

 Within the universe of Clubhouse, exclusiveness also depends on room size.
 Conversations peak at 5,000 users, but smaller rooms tend to be more intimate and informal.
 Networking strategist Smith is interested in the question of exclusivity in networking.
 She has created a model called “the networking ecosystem”, which separates the world of in-person networking into eight zones.
-The first four are accessible to everyone, while the second half are accessible to some in exchange for paid tickets or invitations, or are defined by the duration of the relationship.
+The first four are accessible to everyone, while the second half is accessible to some in exchange for paid tickets or invitations, or are defined by the duration of the relationship.

 Transposing this ecosystem to the online world, Smith compares Clubhouse to the sixth zone.
 It includes invitation-only events—such as hospitality events and fashion shows—which are often not classed as networking events, “but are hugely important, valuable networking opportunities”, she said, “because [people are] building those relationships in a socially more relaxed environment.
 They get to know people in a different environment, and that feels like what Clubhouse is.”